 When should you drink a protein shake for weight loss?

-In addition to the to suppressing ghrelin and slowing from a protein shake, shakes are often high in liquid content.
+Shakes are also high in liquid content.
 Liquids reach your stomach faster than food, and a shake is typically comprised of at least 8-12 ounces of liquid.
 The volume of this fills your stomach and can help you to feel satisfied quickly.

-If you’re planning a shake to replace a meal, think about including a balance of all the macro- and micronutrients by including some healthy fats and carbohydrates in your shakes too.
-Here are a few ideas to get you started — two meal replacement smoothies, a post-workout shake, and a diet shake, designed to be used as a snack.
+Here are a few ideas to get you started — two bulkier smoothies, a post-workout shake, and a diet shake, designed to be used as a snack.

-- Green Protein Meal Replacement Smoothie: Add spinach, berries, and avocado to a blender cup with your favorite protein powder.
-Mix with water, milk (for more protein), or a non-dairy milk and blend for a cool smoothie.
+- Green Protein Smoothie: Add spinach, berries, and avocado to a blender cup with your favourite protein powder.
+Mix with water, milk (for more protein), or non-dairy milk and blend for a refreshing smoothie.

-- Banana Nut Meal Replacement Smoothie: Add frozen banana and a spoonful of peanut or almond butter to your favorite protein powder flavor (try chocolate!), add milk or non-dairy milk, and blend until smooth.
-For an extra boost of protein, add some Greek yogurt.
+- Banana Nut Smoothie: Add frozen banana, a spoonful of peanut or almond butter and your favourite protein powder flavour (we love chocolate for this).
+Then add your choice of milk and blend until smooth.
+For an extra boost of protein, add some Greek yoghurt.

-- Post-workout shake: If you have a very intense workout and need to refuel after a workout, mix the protein powder with water and consume within 30 minutes of your training.
+- Post-workout shake: If you’ve had a very intense workout and need to refuel, mix the protein powder with water and consume within 30 minutes of your training.
 Based on how hard you worked, you might want to choose a protein powder with some carbohydrates to help rebuild your muscle’s energy stores while they repair and grow.

-- Diet shake: Mix a low carb, low calorie protein powder with a low-calorie liquid, keeping the fat and carbohydrate counts low.
-This is a filling snack to help resist overeating without consuming too many calories.
-This can be as simple as adding a scoop of protein powder to water and mixing it in a blender bottle, or adding some flavored protein powder to leftover coffee and blending with ice for a satisfying frozen coffee treat.
+- Diet shake: Mix a low-carb, low-calorie protein powder with a low-calorie liquid, keeping the fat and carbohydrate counts low.
+This is a filling snack to get you through those afternoon slumps!
+As simple as adding a scoop of protein powder to water and mixing it in a blender bottle, or adding some flavoured protein powder to leftover coffee and blending with ice for a satisfying frozen coffee treat.

-While many research studies focus on protein shake supplements for men, the benefits can also apply to women who are trying to lose weight.
+While many research studies focus on protein shake supplements for men, the benefits can also apply to women.
 Protein will similarly affect ghrelin levels and slow digestion in women, just like the studies on male subjects have displayed.